- For sites where every page can be full page cached, we recommend a max of 20 sites on at least a 2 GB / 1 shared CPU server.

 Vultr, DigitalOcean, Akamai (formerly Linode), and Hetzner all offer shared CPU servers as well as dedicated CPU servers.
 Essentially, they’re exactly what they sound like.
 With a shared CPU server, you’re sharing CPU resources with someone else’s server and with a dedicated CPU server, CPU resources are yours alone.

 If you don’t mind a tiny delay while another customer finishes with the CPU before processing your request, a Shared CPU server might be for you.
 Best for staging/testing sites and production sites of little consequence.

 If you want confidence that your CPU is ready to serve requests as they come in, a Dedicated CPU server is for you.
 Best for important production sites with limited page caching, especially those running heavy plugins like WooCommerce.

 Although shared CPU servers are considerably less expensive than dedicated CPU servers, you also get a lot more performance.
 In our benchmarks, we found a massive improvement in average response times for a dedicated CPU server over a shared CPU server.

 When Should I Upgrade My Server?

 Before you can decide if you need to upgrade your server, you will need to know how your server resources are being used.
-Most server providers offer some kind of resource monitoring (CPU, memory, disk space etc.) as part of their service.
+Most server providers offer resource monitoring (CPU, memory, disk space, etc.) included as part of their service.
 If your server provider doesn’t offer this, you can SSH to your server and use tools such as

 htop to find the same information.